Houma, Louisiana: History

 Settled by the Chitimacha and then the Houma Indians prior to European colonization, Houma was soon named for the Houma Indians who were at Ouiski Point.
 Land claimed for the Houma Indians by the Spanish was not recognized by the United States after the Louisiana Purchase.

 Present-day Houma was formed in 1832; the city was incorporated in 1848.
 The area was developed for sugar cane plantations in the antebellum years.
 Plantations were sited along the rivers and bayous in order to have access to water transportation.

-Civil War

-In 1862, four Union soldiers traveling by wagon from New Orleans to Houma were ambushed by several armed citizens.
-Two of the Union men were killed, and the other two were seriously wounded.
-In retaliation, Union officers brought 400 troops into Houma, and began a wholesale arrest of residents.
-In his 1963 book The Civil War in Louisiana, historian John D. Winters describes the following events:

-The investigation of the murders lasted several days but failed to reveal the guilty parties.
-To frighten the citizens, the home of a Doctor Jennings was burned, two other houses were torn down, and the home and slave quarters of an outlying plantation were burned.
-The soldiers next began to seize sheep, cattle, mules, wagons, and saddle horses.
-Negroes began to desert their masters and to flock to the protection of the troops.
-The frightened citizens had no means of resistance, and many found it hard to stand by and see their country despoiled by a few hundred troops.

 Reconstruction to present

 Sugar cane continued to be important after the war and into the 20th century.

 On January 24, 1970, an accidental gas explosion killed three people and caused extensive damage downtown.
 Latour's Jewelry Store was destroyed.

 In 1984, the city and parish consolidated their governments.
-In 2008 Bill Ellzey, a columnist at Houma Today, wrote that area residents were often unaware of the Houma city boundaries as the city and parish governments had consolidated.
+In 2008, Bill Ellzey, a columnist at Houma Today, wrote that area residents were often unaware of the Houma city boundaries as the city and parish governments had consolidated.

-In late August 2021 Houma was struck by the intense eye-wall of category 4 Hurricane Ida causing widespread damage.
+In late August 2021, Houma was struck by the intense eye wall of category 4 Hurricane Ida, causing widespread damage.